bcharlier/HMMA238/Git/tp.md

 ```bash
 $ cat ~/.ssh/id_rsa.pub
 ```
-copy the result into the clipboard and add your key into your GitHub account.
+Copy the result into the clipboard and add your key into your GitHub account.
 See https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account

 To check your installation, please follow the instructions https://help.github.com/en/github/authenticating-to-github/testing-your-ssh-connection